 Mirrors can quickly steam up and become covered with condensation when you use a hot shower or run a hot bath.
 It's important to wipe these surfaces dry whenever you see this happen, much like wiping your windows, but there are mirrors that do this job for you.

-Demistable mirrors are fitted with heating pads that keep the surface of the mirror warm, therefore giving no chance for condensation to form as it requires a cold surface.
-They obviously cost more than your average mirror but if you're serious about getting rid of condensation then this is another great way to help combat it.
+Demistable mirrors are fitted with heating pads that keep the surface of the mirror warm, which prevents condensation from forming.
+They cost more than your average mirror, but if you're serious about getting rid of condensation, then this is another great way to help combat it.

 You don't have to buy special demistable mirrors though, as you can buy heating pads separately to upgrade existing bathroom mirrors.

 Another good idea is to cover the ceiling of your shower or bathroom with a special kind of paint that is resistant to condensation, known as anti-condensation paint.
 Doing this will make it less likely for mould to develop and it will help prevent water damage from excess condensation.

 When it comes to preventing mould from growing in your shower, the first thing to keep in mind is that you have to reduce the amount of moisture in the room.
 If you continually have a damp bathroom, you will continue to have mould, and it will not matter how many times you get rid of it.

 Here are some steps that you can take to prevent mould growth.